How to Visit the Vancouver Maritime Museum Like a Pro

 This legendary vessel became the first ship to traverse the Northwest Passage in 1942.
 Subsequent to this amazing feat, it later became the first ship to circumnavigate North America.

-This made it critically important as a supply ship for Canada’s most remote communities.
+It was also critically important as a supply ship for Canada’s most remote communities.

 Museum staff provides visitors with a quick 10-15 minute presentation on the history of the vessel.
 If you’ve timed your visit right, you may also be able to catch a 30-35 minute film, before jumping aboard for a casual self-guided tour.